Scuba diving trips in Antarctica and the Arctic

 Dive experience and qualifications

 Our polar dive voyages are not for beginners.
 They are meant for experienced divers who are familiar with cold-water, dry-suit diving.
-You must have logged at least 30 such dives to participate.
+You must have logged at least 30 dry-suit dives to participate.

 Before departure, please present an internationally accepted diving certificate and logbook.
 Also, we ask that you include copies when completing your diver personal information form.